 A zone motor controls the amount of airflow going into a zone.
 If you notice one of your zones not blowing cold air, while others are fine, it’s likely that you may need that zone’s motor adjusted.

 It may be that the installer has set the zone setting too small, resulting in a much lower airflow through to the vents in that zone.
-This is a quick fix and can be resolved without much challenges.
+This is a quick fix and can be resolved without many challenges.

 Fundamental as it may sound, sometimes the fault does lie with the user.
-Not all home owners are savvy enough to figure out all the controls for their air conditioning system.
+Not all homeowners are savvy enough to figure out all the controls for their air conditioning system.

 When an air conditioning unit is not blowing cold air, it could sometimes be due to certain settings.
 For instance, if it’s manually set to the Heat instead of Cool, or when the cooling range is set too high while the mode is set to Auto (eg. 25-30°).

 Some testing on the remote control can quickly resolve issues with incorrect settings.
 Unfortunately, air conditioning manuals are often not too descriptive in their instructions.
 So homeowners will need to research online and on forums to get a clearer picture of how settings work.